What is hepatitis B?

 What can I do to prevent hepatitis B?

-A vaccine is available to prevent hepatitis B. It is given in 3 shots (injections) over 6 months.
-The vaccine is suggested for all infants and unvaccinated children age 19 and younger, as well as for adults who are at risk for the infection.
+A vaccine is available to prevent hepatitis B. The 3-dose vaccine is advised for all babies and unvaccinated children age 18 and younger.
+For adults, it's given either as 2 shots (injections) at least 4 weeks apart or as 3 shots over 6 months.
+The vaccine is advised for any adult who wants to be protected and for adults who are at risk for the infection.

 You can protect yourself and others from hepatitis B by:

 - Using condoms during sex

-- Making sure any tattoos or body piercings are done with tools that have been cleaned properly and do not have any germs (sterile)
+- Making sure any tattoos or body piercings are done with tools that have been cleaned properly and don't have any germs (sterile)

 - Not sharing needles and other drug supplies